 Acc0 is returned if the table is empty.
 This function is similar to lists:foldr/3.
-The order in which the elements of the table are traversed is unspecified, except for tables of type ordered\set, for which they are traversed last to first.
+The order in which the elements of the table are traversed is unspecified, except for tables of type ordered_set, for which they are traversed last to first.

-from\dets(Tab, DetsTab) -> Tab
+from_dets(Tab, DetsTab) -> Tab

-- $Tab = tid() \mid atom()$ - DetsTab = atom()
+- Tab = tid() | atom() - DetsTab = atom()

 Fills an already created ETS table with the objects in the already opened Dets table named DetsTab.
-The ETS table is emptied before the objects are inserted.
+The existing objects of the ETS table are kept unless overwritten.